awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-creation-notifier-cfh-handler/v1/README.md

 The list of parameters for this template:

 ### AccountCreateUpdateNotifierTopicArn
-Type: String
+*Type:* String
+*Description:* The ARN of the SNS topic to create the subscription for
 ### GovernanceAtScaleAccountFactoryIAMRolePath
-Type: String
+*Type:* String
-Description: The path to use for IAM roles in this template
+*Description:* The path to use for IAM roles in this template
 ### GovernanceAtScaleAccountFactoryAccountCreateUpdateCFHHandlerIAMRoleName
-Type: String
+*Type:* String
-Description: The name to use for IAM role that will be used for the lambda notifies CFH when accounts are created/updated
+*Description:* The name to use for the IAM role that will be used for the AWS Lambda function

 ## Resources
 The list of resources this template creates:

+### Subscription
+*Type:* AWS::SNS::Subscription
+*Description:* A subscription to the provided SNS topic

+### Permission
+*Type:* AWS::Lambda::Permission
+*Desciption:* The permission that allows the provided SNS topic to invoke the AWS Lambda function
 ### Function
-Type: AWS::Lambda::Function
+*Type:* AWS::Lambda::Function
-Description: Lambda function to call CFH
+*Description:* An AWS Lambda function the relays messages from the provided SNS topic to the provided HTTP POST endpoint

 ### Role
-Type: AWS::IAM::Role
+*Type:* AWS::IAM::Role
-Description: IAM role needed to publish account creations to SNS.

-## Outputs
-The list of outputs this template exposes:
+*Description:* An IAM role used as the execution role for the AWS Lambda function